-- Students will be able to write clearly, correctly, and concisely (resumes, cover letters, reaction papers, and final project). - Students will become proficient in the use of technology (access course materials in UTD CareerWorks, PowerPoint presentation, and use of internet for research). - Students will be able to effectively present information through a class presentation (PowerPoint presentation summarizing informational interview).
+- Students will explore and define their area of interest within ATEC through assessment and self-reflection. - Students will be able to write clearly, correctly, and concisely (resumes, cover letters, reaction statements, and final project). - Students will have a visual networking map, portfolio and/or demo reel. - Students will be able to effectively present information through a class presentation (PowerPoint presentation summarizing informational interview).